ludovicianul/yeextreme/README.md

 # Yeextreme #
 In the era of overwhelming digital notifications (Slack, Teams, Mobile Phones, Emails, etc) I'm a strong believer in visual and instant feedback.
 This is why I think Extreme Feedback Devices are essential for every development team.
+Especially in distributed scenarios when you have lots of teams working on the same codebase.

 **Yeextreme** is a simple application than can transform a [Xiaomi Yeelight RGB light bulb](https://www.yeelight.com/en_US/product/wifi-led-c) into a configurable eXtreme Feedback Device.